-The Contractor will perform all necessary work required to remedy the Defects identified to PEBA’s satisfaction.
+The Contractor will perform all necessary work required to remedy the Defects identified.
 The Contractor may not invoice PEBA for such necessary additional work, nor will the work be subject to or the grounds for a Change Order.

 Contractor will be finished when it completes all testing required for the applicable Phase as set forth in the Project Work Plan and Test Management Plan.
-Upon completion of testing, Contractor will issue a written certification signed by the Contractor Project Manager and the lead of its testing group certifying in writing that all Contractor Testing requirements were completed satisfactorily and that User Acceptance Testing can begin (the “Certificate of Contractor Testing Completion”).
+Upon completion of testing, Contractor will issue a written certification signed by the Contractor Project Manager and the lead of its testing group certifying in writing that all Contractor Testing requirements were completed and that User Acceptance Testing can begin (the “Certificate of Contractor Testing Completion”).
 Contractor will supply the Certificate of Contractor Testing to PEBA with the applicable testing materials demonstrating the results of the Contractor Testing.

-PEBA will either accept or reject the Deliverable, Phase, or System.
-Upon Acceptance, PEBA will issue a Certificate of Acceptance.
-If rejected, the Contractor will perform all necessary work to make the Deliverable, Phase, or System acceptable.
-PEBA may accept a Deliverable or Phase that has outstanding Defects remaining to be resolved.
-Such Acceptance is not a waiver of PEBA’s right to insist on resolution of the identified Defects.
-Payment may be withheld on a Phase until all identified Defects on all related Deliverables are resolved to PEBA’s satisfaction.
+PEBA will either accept or reject Software Deliverables in accordance with Section 6.3.10.
+PEBA and Contractor may agree that PEBA will accept a Deliverable that has outstanding Defects remaining to be resolved, and in such case Contractor will continue to be obligated to resolve such outstanding Defects..

-When User Acceptance Testing is complete to the satisfaction of PEBA and the System is ready to be implemented PEBA will issue a final Certificate of Acceptance to the Contractor to initiate the production data conversion and implementation for Go Live.
+When User Acceptance Testing is complete and the Software Deliverable is ready to be implemented PEBA will issue a final Certificate of Acceptance to the Contractor to initiate the production data conversion and implementation for Go Live.

-The specific criteria for acceptability will be determined in each relevant test plan, however, generally Deliverables, Phases, and the System will be rejected if PEBA determines the Severity of the Defects are Critical or Major, or the Priority of the issues are Critical or High.
+The specific criteria for acceptability will be determined in each relevant test plan, however, generally Deliverables will be rejected if PEBA determines the Severity of the Defects are Critical or Major, or the Priority of the issues are Critical or High.

 <space left blank intentionally>